-Keeping pavements clear, routes well lit and maintained, and addressing severance issues are generally no regrets (albeit with less case in car dependent places in the pragmatic).
+Keeping pavements clear, routes well lit and maintained, and addressing severance issues are generally no regrets (albeit with less case in car dependent places in the "Within Local Control").

-Breaking of impermeable street layouts and installing infrastructure where there currently is nothing requires substantial resource, the case for which is likely to be higher in
+Breaking of impermeable street layouts and installing infrastructure where there currently is nothing requires substantial resource, the case for which is likely to be higher in the bold scenario.